Travis d'Arnaud Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 9.0 K/9, which ranks 11th in MLB.
+- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 16th in the league.

-- The Padres have the 15th-ranked team ERA among all league pitching staffs (4.67).
+- The Padres have a 5.06 team ERA that ranks 20th among all MLB pitching staffs.

-- Padres pitchers combine to rank 17th in baseball in home runs given up (eight total, 1.3 per game).
+- The Padres rank 20th in baseball in home runs allowed (nine total, 1.3 per game).

-- The Padres will look to Snell (0-1) in his second start this season.
+- The Padres will send Martinez (0-1) out for his second start of the season.

-- In his most recent time out on Friday, the lefty tossed 4 1/3 innings against the Colorado Rockies, allowing three earned runs while surrendering six hits.
+- In his most recent time out on Saturday, the right-hander threw seven innings against the Colorado Rockies, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.